miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

     [Job finished] jobname: datasink.a2 jobid: 13
     [Job finished] jobname: datasink.a0 jobid: 20

 This output shows you the chronological execution of the pipeline, run in parallel mode.
 Each node first has to be transformed into a job and submitted to the execution cluster.
 The start of a node's execution is accompanied by the working directory of this node.
-The output ``[Job finished]`` than tells you when the execution of the node is done.
+The output ``[Job finished]`` then tells you when the execution of the node is done.

 It Crashes, But Where is the Problem?